dylan-jayatilaka/tonto/README.md

 * All objects are "friends"
   - The derived types are in the `types.foo` file.

-Finally, there are the rules.
+### The rules

 Most of this is common sense anyway.

 * Initially, do your work in a branch.
 * Do not break any tests